Mysterious-Owl/Snake-game-using-C/README.md

 # Snake game using C++
 I created a snake game using C++, without the use of any graphics library.

-I used following libraries-
+To see how this games looks and work- https://youtu.be/wUurtgaCA7w I used following libraries-
 #include<iostream>
 #include<vector>